johnwargo/johnwargo-static-11ty/src/posts/2009/domino-&-blackberry-java-applications-part-2.md

 ![Figure 3](/images/2009/dbja2-3.jpg)
 Figure 3

-Note that some browsers such as Google Chrome don’t know how to render WSDL files.
+Note that some browsers such as Google Chrome don't know how to render WSDL files.
 When I opened the same URL in the Chrome browser, all I got was a blank page.

-Once you have a working WSDL URL, you’re ready to generate your stubs.
-In the Start menu folder for the Sun Java Wireless Toolkit (shown in Figure 2) select the ‘Utilities’ shortcut.
+Once you have a working WSDL URL, you're ready to generate your stubs.
+In the Start menu folder for the Sun Java Wireless Toolkit (shown in Figure 2) select the 'Utilities' shortcut.
 Windows will open a screen similar to the one shown below:

 ![Figure 4](/images/2009/dbja2-4.jpg)
 Figure 4

-Scroll down and select the item labeled ‘Stub Generator’ and click the ‘Launch’ button.
+Scroll down and select the item labeled 'Stub Generator' and click the 'Launch' button.
 The stub generator program will open as shown below:

 ![Figure 5](/images/2009/dbja2-5.jpg)
 Figure 5

-In the dialog, paste the Domino WSDL file URL into the ‘WSDL Filename or URL’ field on the form.
+In the dialog, paste the Domino WSDL file URL into the 'WSDL Filename or URL' field on the form.
 You DO NOT want to navigate to a folder where you have exported the WSDL from the database – an exported WSDL does not contain the destination information the stub program will need to locate the server and database file name containing the web service.

-For the ‘Output Path’, specify a folder location on your hard drive where you want the stub class files created.
-For ‘Output Package’ specify the package name you want to use for the stub class.
-In this case, I’m saving the output to c:\dev\java and the program will create the necessary subfolders to match the output package (com.johnwargo.domdirlookup).
+For the 'Output Path', specify a folder location on your hard drive where you want the stub class files created.
+For 'Output Package' specify the package name you want to use for the stub class.
+In this case, I'm saving the output to c:\dev\java and the program will create the necessary subfolders to match the output package (com.johnwargo.domdirlookup).

 ![Figure 6](/images/2009/dbja2-6.jpg)
 Figure 6

 The program will gyrate for a few seconds and inform you that the process completed.
-When you open Windows Explorer and look at the output path, What you’ll find is a complete folder structure shown below:
+When you open Windows Explorer and look at the output path, What you'll find is a complete folder structure shown below:

 ![Figure 7](/images/2009/dbja2-7.jpg)
 Figure 7

 Notice that the stub files were created in c:\dev\java\com\johnwargo\domdirlookup – the concatenation of the output folder and the output package name.

 What you have here are four class files that implement all of the technology you need to consume the web service described by the WSDL you passed to the Stub Generator.
-Let’s tear into the files…
+Let's tear into the files…

-The USERLIST.java file contains the code that implements the UserList class (it’s an array of string, remember?) that’s returned by the web service when you pass in a search string and call the GetUserList method.
+The USERLIST.java file contains the code that implements the UserList class (it's an array of string, remember?) that's returned by the web service when you pass in a search string and call the GetUserList method.
 All the stub generator does here is create the string array and the appropriate setters and getters for the class.
-Here’s the code:
+Here's the code:

 ```java
 // This class was generated by the JAXRPC SI, do not edit.